junxit/us-congress-bills-113/bill.md

 ## § 3.
 Alaska subsistence use cabin permit fees

 The maximum amount of the fee for the issuance of a special use permit by the Secretary of Agriculture for the use and occupancy of National Forest System land for a covered cabin shall be not more than $250.

+## § 3.
+Alaska subsistence use cabin and temporary structure special use land use fees

+The maximum land use fee for a special use permit issued by the Secretary of Agriculture for the use and occupancy of National Forest System land for a covered cabin or temporary structure shall be not more than $250.